Correlation Between Infrastructure Fund and Spectrum Fund

 Pair Corralation between Infrastructure Fund and Spectrum Fund

-Assuming the 90 days horizon Infrastructure Fund is expected to generate 2.51 times less return on investment than Spectrum Fund.
-But when comparing it to its historical volatility, Infrastructure Fund Adviser is 2.37 times less risky than Spectrum Fund.
-It trades about 0.26 of its potential returns per unit of risk.
-Spectrum Fund Institutional is currently generating about 0.27 of returns per unit of risk over similar time horizon.
-If you would invest 1,294 in Spectrum Fund Institutional on April 24, 2025 and sell it today you would earn a total of 145.00 from holding Spectrum Fund Institutional or generate 11.21% return on investment over 90 days.
+Assuming the 90 days horizon Infrastructure Fund Adviser is expected to generate 0.37 times more return on investment than Spectrum Fund.
+However, Infrastructure Fund Adviser is 2.72 times less risky than Spectrum Fund.
+It trades about 0.13 of its potential returns per unit of risk.
+Spectrum Fund Institutional is currently generating about 0.04 per unit of risk.
+If you would invest 2,396 in Infrastructure Fund Adviser on August 24, 2025 and sell it today you would earn a total of 57.00 from holding Infrastructure Fund Adviser or generate 2.38% return on investment over 90 days.

 Infrastructure Fund Adviser vs. Spectrum Fund Institutional